alexandrefrancois/alexandrefrancois.github.io/Oscillators/index.md

 Chroma are important audio features in many Music Information Retrieval systems, for such tasks as audio and score alignment, and artist identification.
 Other real-time uses of chroma information include analysis visualization systems, and performance systems that require tonal context estimation.
 The chromagram is computed from the log frequency spectrogram by summing up power contributions in each time slice across the spectrum into 12 semi-tome bins, in effect dropping octave information to capture tonality.
-The right part shows the current temporal slice of the spectrogram reorganized into pitch classes on the vertical axis, from C (bottom) to E (top), with octaves on the horizontal axis (increasing left to right).
+The right part (stack) shows the current temporal slice of the spectrogram reorganized into pitch classes on the vertical axis, from C (bottom) to E (top), with octaves on the horizontal axis (increasing left to right).
 The left part is the chromagram, with same pitch classes on the vertical axis and time on the horizontal axis.
+Both are rendered with log compression.

 <img src="assets/images/chromagram.png" alt="Chromagram" width="512"/>